axolo-co/Emoji-reactions-for-GitHub/readme.md

-# Emoji Commenter for Code Reviews
+# Emoji reactions for GitHub

 ## Overview